Check if a File Contains a Specific String Using PowerShell

 Let’s say we have a Demo.txt

-file on our machine.
-How would we find the string Demonstration
+file on our machine, and we want to find the string Demonstration

-Here is the PowerShell script you can use:
+Here is the PowerShell script to do that:

 Select-String -Path C:\Users\pc\Demo\Demo.txt -Pattern 'Demonstration'